A biophysical approach to the design of networks of communication systems: Results

-The steady-state results for the \texttt{Random pair} and \texttt{Random random} algorithms are shown in figure~\ref{fig:tri_random}.
-The optimised configuration for a communication system is the \texttt{Random pair} solution.
-The minimum Steiner tree configuration was achieved using the \texttt{Random random} algorithm.
+The steady-state results for the \texttt{Random pair} and \texttt{Random random} algorithms are presented in figure~\ref{fig:tri_random}.
+The optimal configuration for a communication system is the \texttt{Random pair} solution.
+The minimal Steiner tree configuration was obtained using the \texttt{Random random} algorithm.